msp1974/wiserHeatAPIv2/README.md

-# Drayton Wiser Hub API v 1.0.9
+# Drayton Wiser Hub API v 2.0.0

 This repository contains a simple API which queries the Drayton Wiser Heating sysystem used in the UK.

-The API functionality provides the following functionality
+The API functionality provides the following functionality to control the wiser heating system for 1,2 and 3 channel heat hubs
-- Ability to query all rooms
-- Ability to query all thermostats and room stats
-- Ability to set temperature of room and TRV thermostats
-- Ability to query various data about the system (like heating status)
-- Ability to query and set and copy schedules
-- Ability to query and set smartplugs (modes and states)

-The project is closely associated with the Wiser HomeAssitant component availabe here https://github.com/asantaga/wiserHomeAssistantPlatform

 ## Installation